 The Terms and Conditions of the Senior Notes and the Terms and Conditions of the Subordinated Notes are based on Dutch law in effect as at the date of issue of the relevant Notes.
 No assurance can be given as to the impact of any possible judicial decision or change to Dutch law or administrative practices after the date of issue of the relevant Notes.
 Such changes in laws may include amendments to a variety of tools which may affect the rights of holders of securities issued by the Issuer, including the Notes.
 Any such change could materially adversely impact the value of any Notes affected by it.

 Prospective investors should note that the courts of the Netherlands shall have jurisdiction in respect of any disputes involving any series of Notes.
 Noteholders may take any suit, action or proceedings arising out of or in connection with the Notes against the Issuer in any court of competent jurisdiction.
 Furthermore, in the event that the Issuer becomes insolvent, insolvency proceedings will generally be governed by the insolvency laws of the Netherlands.
-The laws of the Netherlands (including, any insolvency laws) may be materially different from the equivalent law in the home jurisdiction of prospective investors in its application to the Notes and the treatment and ranking of holders of Notes issued by the Issuer and the Issuer's other creditors and shareholders under the insolvency laws of the Issuer's other creditors and shareholders if the insolvency laws of the investor's home jurisdiction.
-The application of the Notes than the investor may therefore lead to a different interpretation of, amongst others, the conditions of the Notes than the investor may expect if the equivalent law of his home jurisdiction were applied or if the Issuer was subject to the insolvency laws of the investor's home jurisdiction were applied or if the Issuer was subject to the insolvency laws of the investor's home jurisdiction were applied or if the Issuer was subject to the insolvency laws of the investor's home jurisdiction were applied or if the Issuer was subject to the insolvency laws of the investor's home jurisdiction were applied or if the Issuer was subject to the insolvency laws of the investor's home jurisdiction were applied or if the Issuer was subject to the insolvency laws of the investor's home jurisdiction of the Notes not having certain characteristics as the investor may have expected and may impact the return on the Notes.
+The laws of the Netherlands (including, any insolvency laws) may be materially different from the equivalent law in the home jurisdiction of prospective investors in its application to the Notes and the treatment and ranking of holders of Notes issued by the Issuer and the Issuer's other creditors and shareholders under the insolvency laws of the Issuer's place of incorporation may be different from the treatment and ranking of holders of those Notes and the Issuer's other creditors and shareholders if the Issuer was subject to the insolvency laws of the investor's home jurisdiction.
+The application of the laws of the Notes than the investor may expect if the equivalent law of his home jurisdiction were applied or if the Issuer was subject to the insolvency laws of the investor's home jurisdiction.
+This may lead to the Notes not having certain characteristics as the investor may have expected and may impact the return on the Notes.